Promoting British (Human) Values

 These values are taught through Personal, Social, Health and Emotional (PSHE)and SMSC.
 We also actively promote these values through ensuring that our curriculum planning and delivery includes suitable opportunities for exploring these values.
 This is done especially through our topic based learning, how we communicate with each other, citizenship and the study of how British democracy works, community service, the democratic school meeting and how we communicate with each other

 Our school ethos and behaviour policy is based around the core values of mutual respect and a sense of responsibility towards others.
-We practice Non-Violent Communication where we learn to communicate feelings and make requests without judging others.
+We communicate feelings and make requests without judging others.
 The school is democratically run so we learn to make decisions for the good of the whole school community and we arrive at these decisions through a process of communication based on mutual respect.
 We carry out community service projects to manifest respect for others through helping those who may not be able to help themselves.

 The Rule of Law: